StumpyLabs/crypto-analyzer-tui/README.md

     Push to the branch (git push origin feature/AmazingFeature).
     Open a pull request.

-Please make sure to update tests as appropriate.
 Testing

     Run the following command to execute the test suite:

     bash
     pytest

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
-Credits

-    John Doe - Original author
+    Casey Stumpf - Original author
-    Jane Smith - Contributor
-    Awesome Library - Used for the data processing engine

 Contact

     If you have any questions, feel free to contact me at stumpf80369@gmail.com.